matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 This is in line with other APIs like `/context` and `/messages`.

 ### Local echo

-As clients only receive discrete relation events through `/sync`, they need to locally aggregate these relation events for their parent event, on top of any server-side aggregation that might have already happened, to get a complete picture of the aggregations for a given parent event, as a client might not be aware of all relations for an event.
-Local aggregation should thus also take the `m.relation` data in the `unsigned` of the parent event into account if it has been sent already.
-The aggregation algorithm is the same as the one described here for the server.

 For the best possible user experience, clients should also include unsent relations into the local aggregation.
 When adding a relation to the send